Sacercode/.github/profile/README.md

 I want every web project's actors to be able to quickly find what they need to work on.

 You can install some of the projects made and used for EditIDE using your favorite package manager.
-I made them available on [NPM](https://www.npmjs.com/~edocode.fr)
+I made some of them available on [NPM](https://www.npmjs.com/~edocode.fr)

 <!--